 - Sections of the Amazon Rainforest are now at their driest too (especially in Peru), which makes for ideal lodge-based adventures.
 The dry season in the Amazon means on-land excursions can be extensive and wildlife is enticed to come out of its hiding to take refreshing drinks on rivers’ edges, so they’re easier to spot

-Click HERE to see our tours to the Easter Island
+Click HERE to see our Easter Island Tour

 - The summer sizzle and heavy rains take a pause in Colombia so if extensive travelling and sightseeing in Cartagena, Bogota and Medellin are on your cards, this would be the perfect month to visit